kvegter/dbreportapp/README.md

 # neo4j-dbcount-report

-This is neo4j desktop app which analyzes a neo4j database.
+This is neo4j desktop app which analyses a neo4j database.

 * Counts:
   * Nodes